 Me and Social Medias:

 I use them mainly to promote content from this blog.
-I have nothing against the social medias, however I’m trying to reduce my screen time and recently quitted Instagram.
-It took out the most time of me among all the social medias.
+I have nothing against the social medias, however I’m trying to reduce my screen time and decided to quit Instagram.
+I love meeting new people there, the engagement, and the creativity are just so inspiring!
+It took out the most time of me among all the social medias though.
 It’s just super nice not to be on the phone so much too 🙂

 Like I’ve said before, I’m definitely not hard to be found though.
 Always at the kitchen tinkering and/or eating!